"Case studies facilitate our understanding of others. Even more importantly, they assist us in understanding ourselves" -- Alan Neely

 The spokesman says the body must be returned to the enemy side.
 If not, the man's dead ancestral spirits could cause disease and death among the Yans.
 Also, the Emsas will be further outraged because a fallen warrior's body has not been returned.

 The missionary is perplexed.
-If he does what they are asking, will it look like he approves of their hideous act?
-On the other hand, to not do it may cause people to blame him for any future "curse" that comes upon the Yans.
+If he does what they ask, will it look like he approves of their hideous act?
+On the other hand, not doing it may cause people to blame him for any future "curse" that comes upon the Yans.

 This missionary case study appeared in its original form in Case Studies in Missions, Baker Book House, © 1987.
 It may be reproduced only upon payment of a 35¢ royalty per copy to Baker Book House, P.O.
 Box 6787, Grand Rapids, MI 49516 USA